nykevinwong/leetcode-review/interview-prep-notes/javascript-200-questions.md

 let arr5 = [[1],[2]];
 let arr6 = [...arr5, 3]; // output: [ [1], [2], 3]
 ```
-## Question: what is the best way to create new arrays with assignment (operator) ?
+## Question: what is the best way to create new Javascript arrays with assignment (operator) ?
 you can use spread operator (...), which is placed before a variable name to decompose the variable content into individual elements.